dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2801.md

 Chapter 29  Clean Embedded Architecture

-A while ago I read an article entitled「The Growing Importance of Sustaining Software for the DoD」1 on Doug Schmidt’s blog.
+A while ago I read an article entitled「The Growing Importance of Sustaining Software for the DoD」1 on Doug Schmidt's blog.
 Doug made the following claim: